NuroDev/NuroDev/README.md

 I'm a 24 year old full-stack engineer & games developer

+## ⚡️ Current

+Currently working with the team at [Wander](https://wander.com/), helping build a network of smart homes across the globe you can access with the tap of a button

 ## 💎 Experience

 I like to say that I am a full-stack developer, but I have most experience with frontend development, primarily [React](https://reactjs.org/) & [Vue.js](https://vuejs.org/).
 However for the past few years I have been focusing a lot more on backend development, primarily using [TypeScript](https://www.typescriptlang.org/) & [Rust](https://www.rust-lang.org/).